rohitkt10/regularization_project/README.md

 # Regularization Poject
-Studying the effect of regularization on model interpretability
+Studying the effect of regularization on model interpretability.